SDCCA/PovertyTrapModel/README.md

 # Attention:
-There is an updated version of FinalModel.py under Paper_FinalCodes which produces output csv files as of 28 March 2023.
+Here is an updated version of FinalModel.py (previously under Paper_FinalCodes) which produces output csv files as of 28 March 2023.
-I tried to get the notebook version running, too.
-After addressing the errors, it has been running for three hours--so not very promising.
+The notebook experiments have been similarly edited and are running, too.
 There was no original pipfile available; I have plopped in my requirements.txt in case it helps anyone.
 -Victoria